ethanimproving/Family-Ideas/Shopping/Unlimited Photo Storage.md

 Open Sync settings for the folder that is being synced and uncheck `Selective Photos`.

 ## 5. Disable Auto Sleep

+# Transfer Existing Backed-Up Photos to Unlimited Storage

+## 1. Save Photos on Pixel

+## 2. Temporarily turn off backup on Pixel Device

+## 3. Delete Photos from Cloud on Primary Device

+## 4. Re-enable backup on Pixel Device

+## Keep Albums

+### 1. Share Photos To Another Account Via A Shared Album

+### 2. Save Album To Second Account Library

+### 3. Delete Photos From First Account

+### 4. Save Photos From Shared Album on First Account

 # Emulator